SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

 node --version       # Should be 16+
 git --version        # Any recent version

-# Verify Gemini Code is properly installed and working
+# Verify Codex Code is properly installed and working
-# Check if Gemini Code CLI is available in PATH
+# Check if Codex Code CLI is available in PATH
-which gemini-code || echo "Gemini Code not found in PATH"
+which codex-code || echo "Codex Code not found in PATH"
 # Or verify through IDE integration (VS Code extension, etc.)
 ```